AlipYalikun/youtube-summarizer-chrome-extension/README.md

-# YouTube Video Summarizer Chrome Extension
+# YouSum

 # Introduction
-Welcome to the The YouTube Summarizer Chrome Extension.
-This extension is a versatile tool designed to enhance the user experience on YouTube by providing concise summaries of the video.
-With the exponential growth of video content online, accessing valuable information quickly can be challenging.
-This extension aims to address this challenge by leveraging advanced technologies to generate summaries of video on-demand.
-This extension itself is based on my personal interest as well as learning about APIs.
+Welcome to the The YouSum.
+This application/Chrome extension is a versatile tool designed to enhance the user experience on YouTube by providing concise summaries of the video.

+## Motivation
+Throughout my college career, I tend to watch a lot of YouTube videos to find extra knowledge for my classes.
+However, there are videos that are either too long or videos that do not align with what I need.
+To fix that, I made YouSum.

 ## Key Features
 1. Summarization: Automatically generates summaries of video transcripts extracted from YouTube videos.